 Additionally, inflationary pressure will affect the Study Area, as well as the MSF.
-The impact of inflation may be more pronounced within the Study Area due to the imbalance of revenues and expenditures.
+While the study applies growth rates supported by the MSF and State data, the impact of inflation may be more pronounced within the Study Area due to the imbalance of revenues and expenditures.